Project Monitoring: What It Is and Why It’s Important

 Upon understanding what the project monitoring and control process generally includes, you’ll want to know how to best implement your new knowledge.
 Here are some tips and best practices for the project monitoring process.

 While the monitoring process can feel overwhelming, the right tool can definitely help.
-Whether you want to use Trello, which lets you view and combine timelines along with a Gantt Chart all in one place, or something like Wrike which offers multiple, customizable Dashboards to track processes, there are many options when it comes to monitoring your projects with a dynamic tool.
+Whether you want to use Trello, which lets you view and combine timelines along with a Gantt Chart all in one place, or something like Wrike which offers multiple, customizable Dashboards to track processes, there are many options when it comes to monitoring your projects with with project management software.

 If you know you’ll want to use more than one tool, Unito offers a streamlined solution.
 When projects span multiple tools, it can be tough to track performance and ensure everything’s going the way it should.
 With dozens of deep integrations for the market’s top work management tools, Unito ensures you can monitor projects no matter what tool they’re in.